 Every year, more and more stations flip to all Christmas music.
-In many markets, multiple stations battle it out to win the season.
-On the surface, it seems like a great idea.
-And this year, we all need a little more Christmas.
-It’s already starting to look like the earliest Christmas season ever.
-This has significant implications for your station, and it’s not too early to start thinking about the Holiday programming strategy.
+And they do it earlier and earlier.
+In many markets, multiple stations battle to win the season.
+It seems like a great idea.
+This has significant implications for every station.

 Radio stations that switch to all Christmas music usually do well, at least in the short term.
 Those that have done it for a number of years usually see the greatest lift as they become known as the Christmas station, building equity for their overall brand.

 All Christmas music programming works!
 It really does.
-And it works for almost all stations.
 Generally speaking, here is what happens:

 - Regular P1 Time Spent Listening (those who really love your format) declines.

 I provide a deep dive into how this impacts overall ratings in my eBook The Ratings Game.